 Throughout the event, "unless the venue has terrible reception or no WiFi, hop on social media and document the day," advises Jerod Walburn, the style and advice editor at the Black Tux and coauthor of The Groom's Guide.
 "Post stories for the couple to look at over brunch the next morning, and be sure to use their wedding hashtag.”

 Walburn says that most groomsmen assume they’ll have all of this time to kill, as weddings are very much hurry up and wait, but their "most important job is to be on time—at the beginning of the day, on deck and dressed for photos, and for the ceremony lineup.
 When groomsmen are not where they’re supposed to be, it’s a distraction."

 Sometimes, though, the groomsmen may be a necessary and welcome distraction.
 "If the groom is feeling nervous, make sure you're available to talk," Walburn says.
 "Generally, just be available—you never know when an emergency is going to pop up.
 If nothing else, groomsmen can at least be there to spin what appears to be a disaster in a positive light."

-Maybe you’re not yet sure what you’re going to need your groomsmen for, but make sure they know to be ready and (decently) sober enough to be on-call for any last-minute tasks, challenges, or photos.
+Maybe you’re not yet sure what you’re going to need your groomsmen for, but make sure they know to be ready (and sober enough!) to be on-call for any last-minute tasks, challenges, or photos.

 3. Let Them Have a Good Time